 Winter conditioning begins after the Thanksgiving break and runs through the end of February.
 All activities are held at Walter Johnson High School, and include weightlifting and workouts on rowing machines (ergs).

-Our spring season runs from March through mid May and, in the spring of 2017, is expected to include eight regattas.
+Our spring season runs from March through mid May and typically includes eight regattas.
 One of the highlights of the season is the Stotesbury Cup Regatta in Philadelphia, the country’s largest high school regatta.
 We head to Philadelphia on a Thursday morning and return Saturday.
 Fees for the Stotesbury Cup Regatta and for SRAA Nationals are not included in the spring season fees.

 - How much does crew cost?

-- 2017-18 costs are $895 for the fall, $550 for Winter Conditioning and $1265 for the spring.
+- Costs vary by season and are determined by the Board to cover operating expenses.
+For the 2022-2023 season, fall fees are in the $900-$1,000 range, Winter Conditioning is approximately $600, and Spring costs are $1200.
 In general these fees cover the cost of practices and regattas, including coach led practices, round trip bus transportation for water practices and most regatta costs.
 There will be additional travel expenses for Regattas that require an overnight hotel stay.